causalabs/causadb-docs/docs/examples/customer_intent.md

 ## Using the model in production

 CausaDB is cloud-first, so once training is complete, the model is already available in production.
-This means that from a NodeJS server that handles API calls from your frontend, you can simply connect to CausaDB as above, retrieve the model, and then run the query needed for your application.
+This means that from a NodeJS server that handles API calls from your frontend, you can simply connect to CausaDB as we did earlier, retrieve the model, and then run the query needed for your application.
 In this case we'll retrieve the model using:

 ```js
 const model = CausaDB.getModel("customer_intent");